-- (a) Literacy, including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing; demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
+(a) Literacy, including critical thinking, language, reading, spelling, comprehension, speaking and listening, and writing; demonstrating proficiency in literacy includes the ability to engage with language to acquire, construct and communicate meaning, and to shape meaning to identity in aspects of daily living.
 All students need to receive systematic reading instruction in the early grades from a teacher who is skilled in teaching reading through a variety of evidence-based instructional strategies that take into account language knowledge and skills, as measured by effective assessments (e.g., screening, formative, summative, and diagnostic) and the linguistic background of each student.
-Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility; - (b) mathematical content and practices, including numbers, operations, and the concepts of algebra and geometry by the end of grade 10); - (c) scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, engineering and technology design); - (d) global citizenship, including the concepts of civics, economics, geography, world language and cultural studies, and history; - (e) physical education and health education as defined in 16 V.S.A. § 131; Schools shall comply with the national physical education standards as approved by the State Board, and: - 1.
-Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.
+Some students may require intensive supplemental instruction tailored to the unique difficulties encountered, irrespective of special education eligibility;

+(b) mathematical content and practices, including numbers, operations, and the concepts of algebra and geometry by the end of grade 10);

+(c) scientific practices, cross-scientific inquiry and content knowledge (including that includes the concepts of life sciences, physical sciences, earth and space sciences, engineering and technology design);

+(d) global citizenship, including the concepts of civics, economics, geography, world language and cultural studies, and history;

+(e) physical education and health education as defined in 16 V.S.A. § 131; Schools shall comply with the national physical education standards as approved by the State Board, and:

+1. Provide students in grades K-8 with at least two physical education classes per week and students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

+2. Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes.

+3. Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3).

+(f) artistic expression and core arts disciplines such as dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board;

+Commented [SB26]: See: definition of "culturally

+responsive teaching."

+Commented [SB27]: Removed in response to comment from Arts Educators Association

-- 2. Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum but does not replace physical education classes. - 3.
-Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3). - (f) artistic expression and core arts disciplines such as dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board;; - (g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students 'personal agency and contributions as members of a diverse and democratic society, including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, the use of technology, and intercultural competency; and - (h) ethnic and social equity studies.
+Commented [SB28]: In response to commenters to update description of the arts and include music.

+(g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, the use of technology, and intercultural competency; and

+(h) ethnic and social equity studies.